moleculerjs/site/source/docs/service.md

     }
 }
 ```
-The above example creates an `api` service which is inherit all from `ApiGwService` but override the port setting and add a new `myAction` action.
+The above example creates an `api` service which is inherit all from `ApiGwService` but overwrite the port setting and add a new `myAction` action.

 ### Merge algorithm
-The merge algorith is different.
-It is depends of the type of property.
+The merge algorith depends of the property type.

 | Property | Algorithm |
 |----------|-----------|